Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-ssl/README.md

 The [docker-compose.yml](docker-compose.yml) file has been revised to enable support for SSL, as follows:

 - _broker_:
-  - Enabling of SSL enabled on port `29094`.
+  - enabling of SSL enabled on port `29094`
-  - Definition of new environment variables to configure key store, trust store, client authentication, and secrets:
+  - definition of new environment variables to configure key store, trust store, client authentication, and secrets:
     - `KAFKA_SSL_TRUSTSTORE_FILENAME`
     - `KAFKA_SSL_TRUSTSTORE_CREDENTIALS`
     - `KAFKA_SSL_KEYSTORE_FILENAME`